pcarrier/nothingcounts/README.md

 - Any kind of CI/CD.
 - Requesting and limiting Kubernetes resources.
 We run cheap!
 - Fine-grained access control.
 Trampolines can do a lot more than they strictly need to.
-- Multiple regions and architectures, though we've structured for them.
+- Useful workloads.
-- A useful workload…
+- Abstractions scaling gracefully to many services.

 ## Feedback